What is JPEG Format

 • It has integrated EXIF support, which allows you to store metadata.
 For example, it may be the camera model and manufacturer that were used for shooting.

-• Depending on the settings, you can compress JPEG to 2:1 or 100:1 ratio.
+• Depending on the settings, you can reduce JPEG size to 2:1 or 100:1 ratio.

 File extensions .jpg and .jpeg work absolutely the same.